deployd/docs/docs/developing-modules/internal-api/resource.md

     window.Context = {
       resourceId: '/hello', // The id of the current resource
       resourceType: 'Hello', // The type of the current resource
-      page: 'properties', // The current page, in multi page editors
+      page: 'properties', // The current page, in multi-page dashboards
-      basicDashboard: {} // The configuration of the basic dashboard - not ordinarily useful };
+      basicDashboard: {} // The configuration of the basic dashboard };

 You can use this to query the current resource: